kubedb/docs/docs/guides/mariadb/configuration/using-pod-template/index.md

 Now, we will check if the database has started with the custom configuration we have provided.

-First, deploy [phpMyAdmin](https://hub.docker.com/r/phpmyadmin/phpmyadmin/) to connect with the MySQL database we have just created.
+First, deploy [phpMyAdmin](https://hub.docker.com/r/phpmyadmin/phpmyadmin/) to connect with the MariaDB database we have just created.

 ```bash
 $ kubectl create -f https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/examples/mysql/quickstart/demo-1.yaml